 ADVERTISEMENTS.-All applications respecting these should be addressed: The Advt.
-Manager, "The Occult Review," 34, Paternoster Row, London, E.C.4.
+Manager, "THE OCCULT REVIEW," 34, Paternoster Row, London, E.C.4.
 Tel.: Central 1462-3-4-5.
 RATES: On application.
-Contributors are specially requested to put their name and address, legibly
+Contributors are specially requested to put their name and address, legibly written, on all manuscript submitted.

-Subscribers in India can obtain the Magazine from Thacker & Co., Bombay and Calcutta; or from The Theosophical Publishing House, Adyar, Madras.
+Subscribers in India can obtain the Magazine from Thacker & Co., Bombay and (alcutta; or from The Theosophical Publishing House, Adyar, Madras.